itsmesonia/colt-webdevbootcamp-notes/README.md

 It refers to creating a single website or application that is able to respond to different screen sizes or different features on the screen or on a device in the way that we actually do.

+This is where media queries are used!

 <p align="center">
 <img width="600px" src="./assets/Screenshot 2021-01-30 at 22.23.45.png" />
 </p>

+# The Power of Media Queries

+Media queries are the main mechanism that we can use to make a responsive website to restyle things or remove things, show and hide, change their sizes, go from a row to a column.